nasa-jpl/ION-DTN/gh-pages/docs/ICI-API.md

 Description

-Simply abandons the current transaction, ceasing the calling task's lock on ION. __MUST NOT be used if any dataspace modifications were performed during the transaction__; `sdr_end_xn` must be called instead, to commit those modifications.
+Simply abandons the current transaction, ceasing the calling task's lock on ION. __MUST NOT be used if any dataspace modifications were performed during the transaction__; `sdr_end_xn` must be called instead to commit those modifications.

 ---